frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/google_settings.md

 <!-- add-breadcrumbs -->
 # Google Settings

-To enable Google Integrations, ERPNext needs access to the API through which the data will be synced which is acheived using OAuth 2.0 Authentication Protocol.
+To enable Google Integrations, ERPNext needs access to the API through which the data will be synced which is achieved using OAuth 2.0 Authentication Protocol.

 ## How to set up Google Settings